ABA Therapy for Elopement: 7 Tips to Reduce Catastrophe!

 3. Talk it out.

-Discuss elopement’s complex emotions and consequences with your child, their educators, and providers.
-These specialists often understand elopement behavior and can provide context that may assist you in keeping your child safe.
+Discuss the complex emotions and consequences of elopement with your child, their educators, and providers.
+These specialists often understand elopement behavior and can provide context that may help you keep your child safe.

 4. Monitor transitions.

-Elopement commonly occurs during transitions from one activity to another or when moving between locations.
-Identify potential problem areas related to daily shifts so you manage them more effectively ahead of time.
+Elopement commonly occurs during transitions between activities or when moving between locations.
+Identify potential problem areas in daily shifts so you can manage them more effectively in advance.

 5. Utilize visual cues.